 Also, it’s best to buy 2 bunches of escarole, especially since escarole will shrink to a very small amount when it’s cooked down.

-Quick & Easy Steps to Make Escarole and Beans Soup!
+How to Make Escarole and Beans Soup?

 1. First, cut and remove the cord from the bottom.
 Then with a long sharp knife, carefully cut the escarole into thirds or fourths.
 Toss into a large mixing bowl or salad spinner and rinse under cold running water.
 Drain in a colander.

-2. Next, using a large cooking pot, heat olive oil over medium heat, add the garlic and red pepper flakes, and saute the garlic for 1 to 2 minutes to soften.
+2. Next, using a large cooking pot, heat olive oil over medium heat, add the garlic and red pepper flakes, and sauté the garlic for 1 to 2 minutes to soften.
 Turn off the heat. ( must have the lid to the pot nearby).

 3. Toss in the wet Escarole and cover with the lid.
 Lower the heat and simmer for about 3 to 5 minutes, until the escarole shrinks down, stirring with kitchen tongs occasionally.